-• 1st offense: Device will be collected by the teacher and returned at the end of the class period

-- 2nd offense: Device will be brought to the Dean of Students or Principal and returned at the end of the school day and a disciplinary report will be filed - 3rd offense: Device will be given to the Dean of Students or Principal and a phone call will be made home to for parents to pick up the device along with another disciplinary report filed - 4th offense or more: Decision made by administration which may include detention, in school suspension, or banning the device from school altogether.
+- 1st offense: Device will be collected by the teacher and returned at the end of the class period and the student will be assigned 30 minutes of detention - 2nd offense: Device will be brought to the Dean of Students or Principal and returned at the end of the school day and a disciplinary report will be filed.
+The student will be assigned 1 hour of detention. - 3rd offense: Device will be given to the Dean of Students or Principal and a phone call will be made home for parents to pick up the device along with another disciplinary report filed.
+The student will be assigned 1 and a half hours of detention. - 4th offense or more: Decision made by administration which may include, in-school suspension, or banning the device from school altogether.